Decriminalize Nature

-Decriminalize Nature is a national grassroots organization started in Oakland, CA that aims to improve human health and well-being by decriminalizing and expanding access to entheogenic plants and fungi through political and community organizing, education and advocacy.
-Entheogens include but are not limited to psilocybe mushrooms, ayahuasca, plants that contain ibogaine, and cacti that contain mescaline.
+Decriminalize Nature is a national grassroots organization started in Oakland, California that aims to improve human health and well-being by decriminalizing and expanding access to entheogenic plants and fungi through political and community organizing, education and advocacy.
+Entheogens include but are not limited to psilocybe mushrooms, plants and brews that contain DMT like ayahuasca, plants that contain ibogaine, and cacti that contain mescaline.
 Decriminalize Nature supports and trains local leadership to pass policy, having success in multiple cities/counties nationwide so far.

 History

 Decriminalize Nature was founded in 2019 in Oakland, California.
 The organization was founded by a group of individuals connected to the grassroots psychedelic/ entheogenic community in the San Francisco Bay Area.
 The founding members were inspired to build the organization based upon years of underground work in spiritual, therapeutic, creative, and other models of consciousness exploration.
 They all agreed that the idea of nature being criminalized is untenable and this criminalization led to stigmatization inhibiting people from exploring this alternative modality for healing and personal and spiritual growth.
 Therefore, education became a critical part of the movement.
 The organization quickly expanded nationwide, leading to successful decriminalization efforts across various cities in the United States.

 Oakland became the first city to pass a resolution decriminalizing entheogenic plants and fungi on June 4, 2019.
 The Oakland City Council's unanimous decision set a precedent for other cities to follow The resolution was heavily influenced by research indicating the efficacy of substances like psilocybin and ayahuasca in treating mental health conditions and catalyzing personal and spiritual growth.

-Following Oakland's example, several other cities and jurisdictions across the United States have passed Decriminalize Nature resolutions including, but not limited to, Santa Cruz, California; Ann Arbor, Michigan; Washington, D.C, Seattle, Washington Detroit, Michigan, Somerville, Massachusetts, Cambridge, Massachusetts, Port Townsend, WA, Arcata, California, Hazel Park, Michigan, Ferndale, Michigan, Jefferson County, Washington, Eureka, California, Berkeley, California, San Francisco, California, Ypsilanti, Michigan, and Olympia, Washington.
+Following Oakland's example, several other cities and jurisdictions across the United States have passed Decriminalize Nature resolutions including, but not limited to, Santa Cruz, California; Ann Arbor, Michigan; Washington, D.C, Seattle, Washington Detroit, Michigan, Somerville, Massachusetts, Cambridge, Massachusetts, Port Townsend, WA, Arcata, California, Hazel Park, Michigan, Ferndale, Michigan, Jefferson County, Washington, Eureka, California, Berkeley, California, San Francisco, California, Ypsilanti, Michigan, Olympia, Washington, Tacoma, Washington, Jackson, Michigan.
+King's County, Washington, and Nevada City, California.
 The success of Decriminalize Nature in Ann Arbor, Michigan inspired the Washtenaw County District Attorney to expand decriminalization throughout the county by a public policy directive.
 In 2021, Grand Rapids, Michigan city council voted to support decriminalization policies but did not decriminalize entheogens in the city yet.
-City/county level Decriminalize Nature policy affects over 4.75 million people across the US: California (1,446,303); Michigan (1,029,894); Washington (849,547); Washington DC (686,995); Minnesota (423,250); Massachusetts (244,954) and Maine (69,307).
-The Decriminalize Nature movement continues to grow, with over 25 cities and counties passed from 2019 to 2024, advocating for policy changes at local, state, and federal levels.
+City/county level Decriminalize Nature policy affects over 5 million people across the US: California (1,446,303); Washington (1,077,547); Michigan (1,060,894); Washington DC (686,995); Minnesota (423,250); Massachusetts (244,954) and Maine (69,307).
+If Colorado statewide decriminalization is included, that is well over 11.5 million people living in an effectively decriminalized area.
+The Decriminalize Nature movement continues to grow, with over 30 cities and counties passed from 2019 to 2026, advocating for policy changes at local, state, and federal levels.